Genre: Mystery, Romance, Thriller

 Visually there are some ground-breaking craftsmanship in the film, from the opening eye-focusing montages to the recurrent vertigo motif, even an abrupt cartoon snippet during the hair-raising nightmare scenes (which I estimate should be credited to the restore department).
 But the magnetic gravitation is the enigmatic pleasure from the perspective of a mutual love affair between a well-clad former detective and an equally enigmatic married woman (not the generic femme fatale brand though) whose motivation has been tainted since the very beginning.
 So in spite of that the set-up is almost immaculately deployed (until a rather second-rate glitch to culminate the finale), but one thing might not be so popular as it was half a century ago, the shifting role of female in the society, Kim Novak’s character’s vulnerability and fatalism infatuation just doesn’t feel sound enough to elevate the plot onto the final peak.
 Partially it is also the performers’ problem, Novak’s glacial distance cannot pull herself through as a deft actor (neither for the scheme nor for the film), so it descends to a mere sexual impulse from James Stewart’s standpoint, which I don’t suppose is Hitchcock’s idea.
 Also Stewart’s paranoid “minute copy” compulsion does mar some empathy toward him.

-The film at bottom is a two-hander, so Barbara Bel Geddes and Tom Helmore are the only supporting roles which are all underdeveloped, particularly, Bel Geddes’ s one-sided affection has a buoyant start but completely sidelined after her inappropriate painting incident, leaving an unusual loose end.
+The film at bottom is a two-hander, so Barbara Bel Geddes and Tom Helmore are the only supporting players which are given some scenery to chew, particularly, Bel Geddes’ s one-sided affection has a buoyant start but completely sidelined after her inappropriate painting incident, leaving some tinge of distaste.